Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Be safe, plan ahead and stay safe together with your pets!

-REMEMBER THESE WORDS WHEN DRIVING: “TURN AROUND, DON’T DROWN.
+REMEMBER THESE WORDS WHEN DRIVING IF THE STREETS ARE FLOODED: “TURN AROUND, DON’T DROWN.

-Hurricane Pets Rescue Inc. is a national all breed 501 C3 disaster relief nonprofit with headquarters and sanctuary for cats in Miami Beach, Florida.
+Hurricane Pets Rescue Inc. is a national all breed 501 C3 disaster relief nonprofit – registered trademark with headquarter in Miami Beach, Florida since 2025

 Copyright © to Hurricane Pets Rescue Inc. (HPR)